Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 Inexpensive Last-Minute Father’s Day Gifts

-I had a look on Pinterest and found some pretty cool last-minute Father’s Day gift ideas for any of you who have yet to buy or create something.
+I looked on Pinterest and found some cool last-minute Father’s Day gift ideas for any of you who have yet to buy or create something.

 Almost all the last-minute Father’s Day gifts I’ve chosen are DIY and inexpensive.

-My aim was to keep costs low and come up with Father’s Day projects that weren’t labour intensive since it is tomorrow.
+I aimed to keep costs low and develop Father’s Day projects that weren’t labour intensive since it is tomorrow.

-Below I will share with you my findings and where you can find these last-minute Father’s Day gifts so you can get a move on and have it ready for Sunday, June 19, 2016, Father’s Day in Canada.
-(Note Father’s Day will change each year)
+Below I will share my findings and where you can find these last-minute Father’s Day gifts so you can move on and have it ready for this special day in Canada.

 Father’s Day Gifts and Your Budget